-I am so excited to share my modern and EASY recipe for tandoori chicken using the Air Fryer.
-These spicy chicken legs are perfectly juicy with a nice crisp-char on the outside sealing in all of that flavor.
+I am so excited to share my modern and EASY recipe for Air Fryer Tandoori Chicken.
+These spicy chicken legs are perfectly juicy with a nice crisp char on the outside sealing in all of that flavor.
 The best part is they cook in only 15 minutes in the Air Fryer—less than half the time it takes in a conventional oven.
 The drumsticks are marinated in warming spices and creamy yogurt just like the classic dish.
 But you won’t believe how quick and effortless it is to make this favorite Indian dish in the Air Fryer with the same authentic taste and a lot less work.

 What Is Tandoori Chicken?

 Tandoori is a style of cooking from the Indian subcontinent that refers to cooking food in a clay oven, which is also called a Tandoor.
 Most traditional Tandoori chicken is marinated in yogurt and vibrant spices before it is roasted in the clay oven.

 Since most of us don't have clay ovens, there are other ways we can replicate the cooking methods with our own kitchen appliances.
 I love making tandoori chicken in the Instant Pot.

 Don't have an air fryer or an Instant Pot?
 Make Tandoori chicken in your oven!
 It's simple.

 Here are some additional tips about the ingredients I used.

 - Ginger Paste and Garlic Paste: Do not substitute with ginger powder or garlic powder.
 Check out how to make homemade ginger and garlic paste.

 - Red Chili Powder: I used Kashmiri red chili powder.
 You can use any mild red chili powder or paprika.
 If you want it to have a lot more heat, use a spicier chili powder or cayenne pepper.